Before I get to how it works, let me start with its history.

-Whether you're preparing for a marathon, warming up for the ski season, looking to lose weight or want to specifically support your bone health, my7 has a unique program to help you get there.
+Whether you're preparing for a marathon, warming up for the ski season, or want to specifically support your bone health, my7 has a unique program to help you get there.

 The my7 is the first full-body home machine to feature proMOTION Dynamic Vibration Technology, a dynamic technology that stimulates muscle response as frequently as 30 to 40 times per second.